Publicizing a Town-Wide

 have more you can use.

-Here's a picture of how
+Here's the picture again, of how

 various pages relate, and a few things to remember when you post your